CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-05-Updating-Apps&Managing-Load-Balancing.md

     > **Note**: It can take between 5 and 30 minutes before the SSL site becomes available.
 This is due to the delay involved with provisioning a TLS cert from Let Encrypt.

-23. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.

 ## Summary

 In this exercise, you have performed a rolling update and configured Kubernetes Ingress.